 - TIN that billed the trigger services (trigger claim and confirming claim) for the total attribution window, and to the - TIN-NPI(s) within the attributed TIN that billed at least 30% of trigger or confirming codes on Part B Physician/Supplier claim lines during the episode.

-The measure's attribution methodology also imposes additional checks to ensure that TIN-NPIs are appropriately attributed.
-Specifically, TIN-NPIs that meet the 30% threshold must have:
+The measure's attribution methodology also imposes additional checks to ensure that TINs and TIN-NPIs are appropriately attributed.
+Specifically: